marines/projecteuler/README.md

 ### Problem 46

 Well, that was quick.
 Didn't expect the result to be so small number hence high iterations number.
 Works quite quick.

+### Problem 55

+This time solution in JS since I didn't have any dev environment nearby.
+Pretty straightforward.
+Didn't think it will run so quick.
+Additional checks for written functions.